Budget And Forecasting

 Forecasting provides insight into future outcomes, enabling organizations to make informed decisions.
 It helps in evaluating the potential impact of different options, assessing risks and opportunities, and identifying the most favorable course of action.

-See also Budgeting & Forecasting
+See also Forecasting Questions And Answers PDF

 Facilitating Planning and Budgeting